sparkflows/sparkflows-docs/docs/aws/admin-guide/aws-sso/configuration.rst

 ::

     Make a copy of the AWS SSO Sign-in URL, AWS SSO ACS URL, and AWS SSO issuer URL values.
-These values will be used later on.
+These values will be used at a later stage.
     IdP SAML metadata: Save the following file as metadata.xml, then upload it into AWS.
     Click Next: Review.